Comaar/2771---Research-Methods-for-Business-Analytics/README.md

 ---

-## Group Assignment Instructions & Grading Criteria (Original Context)
+## Group Assignment Instructions & Grading Criteria

 This document describes the requirements and grading criteria for the RMBA 2771 Fall 2024 group assignment.